GioF71/upplay-docker/README.md

 You can install the menu entry by running the included convenience script.
 Open a terminal and issue the following:

 `sh create-desktop-entry.sh`

+On Gnome, just wait a few seconds and the new application will be available.